renierr/heresphere-server/README.md

 # HereSphere Server

 A server to allow HereSphere to view YouTube videos and [any other site supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-Also supports downloading any viewed videos yt-dlp supported links or direct video file links.
+Also supports downloading any viewed videos from yt-dlp supported links or direct video file links.

-Not officially endorsed by or affiliated with HereSphere.
+_Not officially endorsed by or affiliated with HereSphere._

-# Installation
+## Installation

-* Windows Users - Build a windows executable with the build_executable.py script.
+- **Windows Users**: Build a Windows executable with the `build_executable.py` script.
 Follow the instructions below.
-* Mac Users - Follow the instructions below on running the Python server from source.
+- **Mac Users**: Follow the instructions below on running the Python server from source.
-* Linux Users - Follow the instructions below on running the Python server from source.
+- **Linux Users**: Follow the instructions below on running the Python server from source.

-### pre requirements
+### Pre-requirements

-You need to have ffmpeg and ffprobe installed and callable via path.
+You need to have `ffmpeg` and `ffprobe` installed and callable via path.

-# User Guide
+## User Guide

-## Step 1 - Setting the Link Server address
+### Step 1 - Setting the Link Server Address

 Start the server.
 Load the HereSphere web browser and click the cog wheel to open the settings.
 In the `Link Server` field, enter the URL you were given from the server window.

-For Steam users, this will be the localhost URL, `http://localhost:5000`.
+- For Steam users, this will be the localhost URL: `http://localhost:5000`.

-For Quest users, this will be the LAN IP of your device.
+- For Quest users, this will be the LAN IP of your device.
 The server will attempt to find the LAN IP of your device and present you with a URL.

-On Server start you get an information where your Server is listening.
+On server start, you get information on where your server is listening.
 _Example LAN IP:_ `http://192.168.x.x:5000`

-## Step 2 - Verifying Connectivity
+### Step 2 - Verifying Connectivity

 If you visit the link server URL in your browser, you should see an interface that lists all of the videos you have downloaded to the server directory.
 This list contains direct links and a filter option for easy browsing.
-And alot more....

-## Step 3 - Streaming & Downloading
+### Step 3 - Streaming & Downloading

-You must set the link server address to use the stream or download options provided by HereSpherere.
+You must set the link server address to use the stream or download options provided by HereSphere.

-Set the link server in the HereSphere UI to your server and port `http://<Link Server Address>:5000`.
+Set the link server in the HereSphere UI to your server and port: `http://<Link Server Address>:5000`.

-Internally the tool uses yt-dlp, so [any site that is supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) will work for streaming and downloading.
+Internally, the tool uses yt-dlp, so [any site that is supported by yt-dlp](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) will work for streaming and downloading.

-### Streaming
+#### Streaming

-Inside the internal web Browser in HereSphere go to the Video you like to watch.
-Normally the place where the Browser player wants to start the Video.
+Inside the internal web browser in HereSphere, go to the video you want to watch.
+Normally, the place where the browser player wants to start the video.

-Click the link server Symbol (first icon on the left from the browser URL)
+Click the link server symbol (first icon on the left from the browser URL).

-HereSphere will conntact the link server with the current URL.
+HereSphere will contact the link server with the current URL.
 The server will figure out the stream URL and send it back to HereSphere for playback.

 If all goes right, the video should start playing.
-If nothing happens either the link server is not running or misconfigured or the URL ist not supported.
+If nothing happens, either the link server is not running or misconfigured, or the URL is not supported.

-### Downloading
+#### Downloading

 You can try to download the current playing video by pressing the download button from the HereSphere UI.

-By pressing download in HereSpher UI, the current playing URL is send to the link server for download in the background.
+By pressing download in the HereSphere UI, the current playing URL is sent to the link server for download in the background.

-You can find a link to your downloaded video from the server interface page at `http://<Link Server Address>:5000`.
-Or see the progress of the download.
+You can find a link to your downloaded video from the server interface page at `http://<Link Server Address>:5000` or see the progress of the download.

 # Running from source